ICJIA/researchhub-docs/docs/auth-guide/tutorials/create-article.md

 ## 5. Reset

 If for whatever reason you need to start from the clean slate, you can reset the form at any point.
 Click `RESET` button on the top right of the form and you will see the dialog box asking for confirmation.
-Click `RESET` againto proceed.
-You may click `BACK` to go back to the form and make futher changes if needed.
+Click `RESET` again to proceed.
+You may click `BACK` to go back to the form and make further changes if needed.

 <div style="text-align:center">
 <span class="fig-title">Figure 16a.
 Click RESET</span>